kooroshkz/math_grades_analysis/README.md

-$**$The resulting plot will show the actual final grades as blue points and the MLRM curve in red, representing the predicted final grades based on the 'mid' values.
-The smooth curve provides a visual representation of how the model predicts the 'final' grades as the 'mid' values change.$**$
+The resulting plot will show the actual final grades as blue points and the MLRM curve in red, representing the predicted final grades based on the 'mid' values.
+The smooth curve provides a visual representation of how the model predicts the 'final' grades as the 'mid' values change.

 <a name="end"></a>
 ## 6- Conclusion